CodeWithAloha/HIERR/src/docs/deployment.md

       1. Click “OK” when prompted to register a new contact.
       1. Enter an email address for the HIERR application administrator.
 Scott’s email is fine.
       1. Click “Yes, I agree” with the terms for the Let’s Encrypt certificate Authority, then click “Register Contact”.
-      1. In the next window, select “Default web site”, type “<YourDomainForEnvironment>” in the “Add domains to certificate” field, then click the green Plus sign.
+      1. In the next window, select “Default web site”, type `<YourDomainForEnvironment>` in the “Add domains to certificate” field, then click the green Plus sign.
       1. Click the “Test” button in the top right of the screen and verify that the test succeeds.
       1. Click the back left arrow button.
       1. Click the “Request Certificate” button